Let’s talk about the indoor bamboo palm tree!

 It seems off and on all of Florida goes under water restrictions…

-Besides rains helping any drought conditions, every year it helps push out new growth on one of my favorite indoor palms and considered one of the best indoor houseplants that clean air.
+Besides rains helping any drought conditions, every year it helps push out new dark green growth on one of my favorite indoor palms and considered one of the best indoor houseplants that clean air.

-It’s the Chamaedorea seifrizii commonly known as the “bamboo palm” or “reed palm”.
+It’s the Chamaedorea seifrizii commonly known as the “indoor bamboo palm” or “reed palm”.

 Palms grown indoors can experience attacks from mealybugs and problems with spider mite infestations.

-The seed sprouts in about 9 months and the young seedlings are planted into small containers and grown in the shade.
+The seed sprouts from this native of Mexico in about 9 months and the young seedlings are planted into small containers and grown in the shade.

 As the plants get larger they are then stepped to a larger size pot, require more potting mixture and placed out into the full sun.